 6. We have trialed out a North Island foster programme prior.
 The results were not great and it simply added more stress to our team down here, trying to manage others in other locations.

-Sorry, we understand there are many who wish to help us in the North Island.
-However, you can assist in other ways - please see the "how you can help us" page in the tabs above.
+However, you can still assist us in many other ways - please see the "how you can help us" page in the tabs above, OR click the button on right to access information about becoming a Short Term Foster or Transporter for the Trust.

 Please carefully consider whether you are seriously able to commit to becoming a foster carer, prior to submitting your application.
 Fostering a dog is more than simply providing a roof over it's head.
 It involves a lot of time, patience and training.
 It is a considerable commitment to make!